 Several molecules and signaling pathways associated with leptin and ghrelin receptors have been identified as potential targets for pharmaceutical treatment, with the goal of overriding resistance to these hormones.
 Developing such medications could someday mean more effective treatments for individuals living with obesity.

 Until then, we can help foster healthier lifestyles for our clients by steering them away from fad diets, and more towards prudent eating habits.
-Balancing macronutrients and exercise, trainers and dietitians can help clients conquer the mysteries of leptin and ghrelin and thereby gain better control over their physiques.
+Balancing macronutrients and exercise, trainers and dietitians can help clients conquer the mysteries of hunger hormones like leptin and ghrelin and thereby gain better control over their physiques.